browserengineering/book/book/text.md

 ::: {.further}
 Old-timey fonts were boxes of metal slugs contained in a case.
-How were those boxes arranged within a case?
-American type setters usually used the [California job case][california], which combined lower- and upper-case letters side by side in one case.
+How were those boxes arranged within that case?
+American type setters usually used the [California job case][california], which combined lower- and upper-case letters side by side in one case, making type setting easier.
 :::

 [california]: http://www.alembicpress.co.uk/Typecases/CJCCASE.HTM